Salem Radio Network News Monday, December 8, 2025

 The company had flagged volatility in the businesses as it navigates a sharp decline in COVID-19 testing demand, new U.S. tariffs, and a freeze on foreign aid by President Donald Trump’s administration.

-Meanwhile, Abbott is also facing pricing pressure from China’s procurement program that buys medical devices in bulk at steep discounts.
+The diagnostics division is also facing pricing pressure from China’s procurement program that buys medical devices in bulk at steep discounts.

 Total revenue of $11.37 billion for the quarter ended September 30 slightly missed analysts’ average estimate of $11.40 billion, according to data compiled by LSEG.